• Skip to primary navigation

 📖 Recipe

-Pollo Rostizado (Rotisserie Chicken) served on a transparent platter with lime wedges and cilantro garnish.
+Pollo Rostizado (Rotisserie Chicken) served on a white platter with lime wedges, whole roasted garlic and cilantro garnish.

 Pollo Rostizado